10 questions before getting married in France to ask each other before you start to plan your big day…

 To get married in France, you need to have been a resident for 41 days or have your parents live in the town where you’re getting married.
 Considering you’re unlikely to live in France for the rest of your life, why get married under a regime that doesn’t fully apply to you?
 It seems wiser to get married in your country of residence and it gives you a good opportunity to have another little party to celebrate!

-4. What is my priority for the wedding, venue, food, music, decoration?
+4. What is my priority for the wedding, venue, food, music, and decoration?

-You probably want it all: dream venue, great music, delicious food and to-die for decorations, and why not?!
+You probably want it all: dream venue, great music, delicious food and to-die-for decorations, and why not?!
 Although France is cheaper in lots of areas, you still need to work on your budget before starting.
-Do your research with local prices as they vary between countries!
-Your biggest spend is likely to be on catering so think carefully about the overall wedding experience you want to have before sending your invitations.
-You might need to be pragmatic on where your money will go.
+Do your research on local prices as they vary between countries!
+Your biggest spend is likely to be on catering and the venue so think carefully about the overall wedding experience you want to have before sending your invitations.
+You might need to be pragmatic about where your money will go.
 If you spend wisely, you’ll be able to get the wedding of your dreams!

 5. Are there differences in prices between the various regions?